 Cryptocurrency & Banking

 First thing first, get a hardware wallet at the very start of your crypto journey.
 This is also known as an offline wallet or cold storage.
 If you don’t own the private keys, you DO NOT own your crypto!
 Not to say that certain exchanges aren’t secure, but I would never store the majority of my assets online with a centralized exchange.
-Just ask anyone affected by Celsius blocking withdrawals due to extreme market volatility.
+Just ask anyone affected by Celsius blocking withdrawals, the crashes of FTX & BlockFi, and other major rollercoaster episodes.

 My hardware wallet of choice is the Ledger Nano X. Only purchase from the official website.
 This is not something you want a “great deal” on because any hardware wallet you find on eBay or another unauthorized source could potentially be hacked.
 Besides, they’re relatively cheap when you think of the assets they protect.
 Even though they’re available on Amazon now, I’d still purchase directly.
 I’m just super-cautious that way.